sauravbedwal/autoBitProject/README.md

 ## ✅ Prerequisites

-- Node.js and npm installed on your system
+- Node.js and npm installed on your system.
-- Internet connection to install dependencies

 ---